peterchondro/OD-evaluation-tool/README.md

 Ensure your dataset follows these naming rules:

-- RGB IMAGES: x.PNG
+- RGB IMAGES: x.YY
-- GT IMAGES: x.PNG
+- GT IMAGES: x.ZZ
-- PD IMAGES: x.PNG
+- PD IMAGES: x.ZZ
-  (Where x represents the same name for corresponding images.)
+  (Where x represents the same name for corresponding images.
+YY is any image format, ZZ is TXT format)

 ## Notes